git-keeper/git-keeper/docs/reference.md

 ```

 There are additional hidden files and directories within this
 structure.
-The `reports` directory and each student subdirectory within
+Each Git repository in the structure contains a `.git` folder.
+The
-`reports` each contain a `.placeholder` file since these are managed by a Git
+`reports` directory contains a `.placeholder` file since Git repositories
-repository and may be empty, and Git cannot track empty directories.
-There are
-also `.git` folders within each Git repository in the structure.
-To make
+cannot be empty, and this folder is initially empty if the class is added with
-subsequent fetches run quickly if no data has changed, a `.hash_cache` file is
+no students.
+To make subsequent fetches run quickly if no data has changed, a
-stored at the assignment directory level which contains the Git hashes of the
+`.hash_cache` file is stored at the assignment directory level which contains
-`HEAD` commits of each repository.
+the Git hashes of the `HEAD` commits of each repository.

 The full structure including hidden files and directories is below: